ComposerQC/ComposerQC/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-See the [LICENSE.txt](LICENSE.txt) file in this repository for more details.
+See the [LICENSE](LICENSE) file in this repository for more details.

 ## Features
 This is alpha software.
 There will likely be bugs, and not all Composer features are currently implemented.